jordandeklerk/moderndid/docs/source/api/index.md

 # API Reference

-Detailed documentation for all public modules, classes, and functions in the pyDiD package.
+Documentation for all public modules, classes, and functions in the pyDiD package.

 ## Propensity-Weighted Estimators